Serkan80/api-management/README.md

 #### Usage in development mode

-First go to `apim-application` folder and edit `pom.xml` and choose the modules you want to use, then:
+First go to `apim-application` folder:
 > cd apim-application

+and edit `pom.xml` and choose the modules you want to use.

 Note: in the examples below, I've used `apim-auth-jwt` together with `apim-auth-file-properties`.

 Start the app in development mode:
 > mvn clean quarkus:dev

-We need to create a Subscription first and add some Apis.
-After that, we can call the APIM to access the Apis.
+Create a Subscription first and add some Apis.
+After that, the APIM can be used to access the Apis.
 Note that without a Subscription, you can't access the APIM.
 See it as your account for APIM.

 1. Create a subscription first:
-> http -a bob:bob post :8080/apim/core/subscriptions subject="My Organisation"
+> http -a bob:bob post :8080/apim/core/subscriptions name="My Organisation" accounts:="['userJohn', 'userBob']"
 > Connection: close
 > Content-Length: 0
 > Location: http://localhost:8080/subscriptions/N89GERY08JL91R022M5KOBF924XYRPKW

+The request contains the name for the subscription, and the usernames/accounts that belong to this subscription.
+The useraccounts are used on the dashboard to know which user belongs to a subscription.
+It is further not necessary for the usage of the APIM.

 The response contain the subscription key (in the location header).
 This is later needed to access the APIM.
 Note that basic authentication is used (bob:bob).

 If you want to create a (temporary) subscription with an end date:

-> http -a bob:bob post :8080/apim/core/subscriptions subject="My Organisation" endDate="2025-12-31"
+> http -a bob:bob post :8080/apim/core/subscriptions name="My Organisation" endDate="2025-12-31"

 2. Add an Api to https://httpbin.org (it's a free site for testing REST endpoints):
-> http -a bob:bob post :8080/apim/core/apis proxyPath=/bin proxyUrl=https://httpbin.org owner="Team One" authenticationType=BASIC
-> description="a proxy to httpbin"
+> http -a bob:bob post :8080/apim/core/apis proxyPath=/bin proxyUrl=https://httpbin.org owner="Team One" authenticationType=BASIC description="a proxy to httpbin"

 The `proxyPath` is the mapping to httpbin.org.
 So to call this Api from the APIM, it will be like this: